Eperty123/wRestore/README.md

 https://www.theiphonewiki.com/wiki/Firmware/iPod_touch

 *Also make sure to have internet access as futurerestore will likely verify the restore progress with Apple's restore server during the process.*

-# What else?
-You must always extract the latest revision of the baseband, buildmanifest and sep, as those are only gonna work when signed (except buildmanifest) and will likely brick your device forcing you to lose your jailbreak if not doing so.

 # Latest futurerestore
 wRestore uses the latest available futurerestore to ensure full compatibility with latest iOS version.